5T33Z0/OC-Little-Translated/11_Graphics/Inject_EDID/README.md

 >
 > Injecting the EDID only makes sense, if you need a specific resolution and/or display refresh rate (higher or lower) that is supported by the display panel but is not available in the display settings menu!

-# Alternatives
-If the above method doesn't work, try [**`HibernationFixup.kext`**](https://github.com/acidanthera/HibernationFixup) in combination with boot-arg `-hbfx-disable-patch-pci`, which supposedly fixes black screen issues when resuming from sleep.

 ## Credits and Resources
 - For fixing purple/magenta screen issues, try [this fix](https://github.com/dreamwhite/patch_edid)
 - Acidanthera for OpenCore, Whatevergreen and HibernationFixup